 Like many things in life, choosing between two providers is a bit of a popularity contest.

-The popularity of a hosting company does have an impact on the service provided — but not in the way you might think.
+The popularity of a hosting company does impact the service provided — but not in the way you might think.
 Let’s take a look at the size of each provider.

 SiteGround also hosts about two million domain names, but they’re a smaller organization with 400 employees.
 Located in Bulgaria, they were founded in 2004.

 Just because both providers host roughly the same amount of sites doesn’t mean they’re equally popular.
-I took an in-depth look at each company in Google Trends, going back years, and found a substantial difference.
+Going back years, I took an in-depth look at each company in Google Trends and found a substantial difference.
 Bluehost is far more well-known than SiteGround.

 A popular website often has drawbacks.
 The more customers they have, the harder it is to give each one personal attention.